OPEC cites risks to summer oil outlook, holds demand forecast

 By Alex Lawler

-But in a discussion on the summer market outlook in its monthly oil report on Thursday, the Organization of the Petroleum Exporting Countries (OPEC) said oil inventories looked more ample and global growth faced a number of challenges.
+OPEC, Russia and other allies, known as OPEC+, surprised the oil market on April 2 with an announcement of , adding to curbs already in place.

-"OECD commercial inventories have been building in recent months, and product balances are less tight than seen at the same time a year ago," OPEC said.
+Oil LCOc1 has risen towards $87 a barrel since the decision from below $80.

-OPEC also said the usual U.S. seasonal demand uptick could take a hit from any economic weakness due to interest rate hikes, and the reopening of China after strict COVID containment measures were scrapped had yet to stop a decline in global refining intake of crude.
+In a discussion on the summer market outlook, OPEC said the usual U.S. seasonal demand uptick could take a hit from any economic weakness due to interest rate hikes, and the reopening of China had yet to stop a decline in global refining intake of crude.

 "It should be noted that potential challenges to global economic development include high inflation, monetary tightening, stability of financial markets and high sovereign, corporate and private debt levels," OPEC said.